GRIDAPPSD/app-deconfliction/service/README.md

 ## App Scalability Task

-For the FY25 App Scalability Task the CVXPY optimization app was reworked to support specifying combinations of objectives and optimization problem features to include and exclude.
-This allows suites of applications to be defined and run for scalability testing.
-This version of the app is named optimization-app-cvxpy-modular.py and there is a new mode of invoking the optimization app instances and deconfliction pipeline specifically for app scalability testing.
+For the FY25 App Scalability Task the CVXPY optimization app was reworked to support specifying combinations of objectives and optimization problem features to include and exclude for each run of a scalability test suite.
+The configuration of the test suite is given in a CSV file with each line representing an optimization app instance or run.
+This version of the app is named optimization-app-cvxpy-modular.py and there is a new mode of invoking the optimization app instances and deconfliction pipeline through the run-deconfliction.sh wrapper script specifically for app scalability testing.

 In addition to reworking or modularizing the code for scalability testing two other power flow modeling enhancements were made to this code.
 First, reactive or "Q" power flow is now supported where previously only active power flow was modeled.
 Secondly, SolarPVs or PhotovoltaicUnits are now controllable devices where the updated optimization app determines the complex power flow solution for these and requests device updates with CIM difference builder messages.